INTERGATE

 Skilled Migration

-South African Teachers Moving to Australia: SACE Verification, AITSL Pathway and Regional School Recruitment
+South African Teachers Moving to Australia: AITSL Skills Assessment, English and Regional School Recruitment

-SACE verification, AITSL skills assessment and regional school recruitment shape the path for South African teachers moving to Australia.
-Why regional placement is often the door that opens first.
+The AITSL skills assessment, the Academic IELTS English requirement and regional school recruitment shape the path for South African teachers moving to Australia.
+Why the qualification, not the years taught, is what AITSL assesses.

 Migration rules change regularly.
 Treat this article as a policy snapshot and confirm current requirements with a licensed advisor before relying on it.

-South African Teachers Moving to Australia: SACE Verification, AITSL Pathway and Regional School Recruitment
+South African Teachers Moving to Australia: AITSL Skills Assessment, English and Regional School Recruitment

 You hold SACE registration, you teach Mathematics and Physical Sciences to Grades 10 to 12 in an English-medium South African classroom, and a cousin in regional Victoria is telling you the move to Australia pays for itself inside two years.
 The maths and the science travel.
 The route does not.
-SACE is not the migration assessment, AITSL is.
-English-medium teaching does not exempt you from the AITSL English test, because South Africa is not on the AITSL exemption list.
-And your subject combination is two specialisations under the AITSL accounting, not one, so the assessor counts the hours separately.
+AITSL runs the skills assessment, and it is qualification-based: it looks at what your teacher education qualification studied, not at how many years you have stood in front of a class.
+English-medium teaching does not exempt you from the AITSL English requirement, because South Africa is not on AITSL’s study-exemption list, so an Academic IELTS result is required.

 Most South African secondary teachers we speak with arrive with the same three assumptions.
-SACE travels as the migration credential.
-English-medium teaching exempts the English test.
-Maths-and-Physical-Sciences is one specialisation.
+Years in the classroom carry the assessment.
+English-medium teaching removes the English requirement.
+A long Physical Sciences record is automatically a science teaching specialisation.
 Each is wrong in a different way, and each is fixable if caught before you spend on an AITSL fee.
-The piece below runs the comparison side by side.
+The piece below runs through what AITSL actually assesses.

 SA secondary covers Grades 8 to 12; the Australian senior secondary phase covers Years 7 to 12.
 The one-year offset is largely administrative for AITSL purposes, but can affect how the state registration board records your phase of practice once registration is granted.